mikf/gallery-dl/docs/configuration.rst

 Description
     Name of the metadata field whose value should be used.

-    This value must be either a UNIX timestamp or a
+    This value must be either a Unix timestamp or a
     |type-datetime|_ object.
 Note
     This option is ignored if `mtime.value`_ is set.